Foundation Repair Dictionary

 Strip footings tend to matter most when soil conditions vary along their length.
 Uniform support helps limit differential movement.

-• Subgrade refers to the prepared soil layer beneath a slab or footing.
+The prepared soil layer beneath a slab or footing.
 It provides the immediate support for concrete elements.

 Subgrade tends to matter most where soil was disturbed, filled, or exposed to moisture changes.
 Preparation and consistency are key factors.